Antarcticsiclepop/left4dead2-choreography-script/documentation/followup.md

 ## **`::delay()`**

-Using this function will add a delay before the next **concept** is triggered.
+Function will add a delay before the next **concept** is triggered.
 Example:

 ```javascript
 Cue()